 High Fiber Diet

-Wait for it, there’s even better news coming: high-fiber foods also have a tendency to be low-calorie (and still tasty), so you can eat plenty of them.
+Wait for it, there’s even better news coming: high-fiber foods also tend to be low-calorie (and still tasty), so you can eat plenty of them.

 Ready to add some more f-word (aka fiber) to your diet and feel extra healthy?
 Many people see changes from adding fiber to their diets, even without having to make additional changes.